PabloIbannez/VLMP/docs/Models.rst

 	  - If True, treats multiple chains as a single entity.
 	  - bool
 	  - True
-	* - K
-	  - Spring constant for the harmonic interactions.
-	  - float
-	  -
-	* - centerInput
+	* - SASA
-	  - If True, centers the input structure.
+	  - If True, calculates the Solvent Accessible Surface Area.
 	  - bool
-	  - True
+	  - False

 Example: